-Anthony Wingfield made ready 'a dining house at Folly John'.
-Winkfield parish.

-John Norris of Fifield, Berks, was Keeper of Foliejon Park, 1536-1577; also and of the Garter; previously Gentleman Usher to Henry VIII, Edward VI, Mary and Philip; he died in 1577; wife: Mary (Staverton), of Bray, Berks.
+Anthony Wingfield made ready 'a dining house at Folly John'.T Winkfield parish.
+John Norris of Fifield, Berks, was Keeper of Foliejon Park, 1536-1577; also Comptroller of Works at Windsor Castle, and Gentleman Usher of the Black Rod and of the Garter; previously Gentleman Usher to Henry VIII, Edward VI, Mary and Philip; he died in 1577; wife: Mary (Staverton), of Bray, Berks.